Lambda Pricing Calculator - Savings Plans & Provisioned Concurrency

 What is Lambda Provisioned Concurrency?

 Provisioned Concurrency keeps Lambda functions initialized and ready, eliminating cold starts.
-You pay an hourly allocation cost plus reduced execution charges.
+You pay an hourly allocation cost plus reduced execution charges, and neither one draws from the AWS Free Tier, so costs start from the first second.
+This calculator applies the free tier to Provisioned Concurrency duration the same way it does for on-demand duration, which slightly understates the Provisioned Concurrency total versus AWS's own billing rules; treat that result as a lower bound.
 It's ideal for latency-sensitive APIs where consistent sub-100ms response times are required.
 See our complete guide on provisioned concurrency costs to decide if it's worth it for your workload.

 When should I use Provisioned Concurrency?